 School safety is very important at our school.
-We have two deans, two resource officers, and six intervention specialist that assist in keeping our campus safe.
-We also have the Positive Behavior Support Program (SwPBS) at A. Quinn Jones that helps create an environment that rewards positive behavior and encourages respect for all.
+We have two deans, two resource officers, and six behavior intervention specialist that assist in keeping our campus safe.
+For the past three years we have used the Positive Behavior Support Program (SwPBS) at A. Quinn Jones that helps create an environment which rewards positive behavior and encourages respect for all.
 Our A. Quinn Jones expectations are "Be Respectful, Be Responsible, and Be Ready to Learn."
 Students are welcomed, on a daily basis, with a smile and a clean slate.
-Students know that no matter what type of day they may have had today, the next day is a fresh start, and they are received with an open mind and heart.
+Students know that no matter what type of day they may have had the previous day, the next day is a fresh start and they are received with an open mind and heart.
 Students are afforded the opportunity to access our many counseling interns any time they feel the need.
+A. Quinn Jones has also added a mental health counselor to our school faculty to deal with mental health issues.
 The goal being to comfort and support each child with whatever struggle or challenges they may be experiencing.